HardlyDifficult/Tutorials/Chapter6.md

 We don't want everything to pause.
 The evil cloud animation needs to progress.
 If you change the timeScale, you will need to modify the Animators to use Unscaled time -- otherwise the animations would not play until time resumed.

 <hr></details>
+<details><summary>Why not just destroy all the components instead?</summary>

+Destroying a component is an option.
+Once destroyed, that component stops but the rest of the GameObject is still in-tact.

+Errors occur if we attempt to destroy the components mentioned above due to other components requiring the ones we removed.
+If we wanted to switch to destroying components instead, we would need to be more selective in which components are included to avoid dependancy issues.
+Because of this, it's simplier to disable than destroy.

+<hr></details>
+<details><summary>What's rigidbody simulated=false do?</summary>

+Setting simulated to false on the rigidbody effectively disables the component.
+The rigidbody does not support an 'enabled' flag like scripts do - 'simulated' is their equivalent.

+<hr></details>
+<details><summary>What's the lock symbol do?</summary>

+Many of the windows in Unity have a lock symbol in the top right.
+Clicking this will freeze the selection for that window.
+So if you select a GameObject you can freeze the Inspector, allowing you to continue navigating other files while still having that same GameObject's properties displayed in the Inpsector.

+This is handy for various things such as above where we want one GameObject to reference another GameObject's component.
+Open two Inspectors, select the first GameObject and lock one of the Inspector windows... now you can select the other GameObject and you have one Inspector for each.

+<hr></details>

 ## Create a new empty scene